CJ42/solidity-workshop/README.md

 # Requirements

+**Warning: the installation do not work properly yet.
+Need to be updated.**

 Here are the steps :

 1) Set up a local web server.
 2) Install the following dependencies locally :

 ```
 npm install highlightjs --save